bjohnso005/SCCS-NY_2024/README.md

 1. Install R (version ≥ v.3.5.0) Download for <a href="https://cran.r-project.org/bin/windows/base/" target="_blank">Windows</a> or <a href="https://cran.r-project.org/bin/macosx/" target="_blank">Mac</a> We also recommend downloading <a href="https://www.rstudio.com/products/rstudio/download/#download" target="_blank">Rstudio</a>, which makes running R visually easier.\
     Alternatively, you can use <a href="https://rstudio.cloud/" target="_blank">Rstudio cloud</a> with a Google or Github account.

-2. Install the 'wallace' package from CRAN or Github (version \#)
+2. Install the 'wallace' package from CRAN or Github

     -   Open Rstudio.
     -   Enter the following code into the terminal and hit Run.
 This may take a several minutes.

 From CRAN...
 ```